Update on DACA

 Over the past months, our staff in Student Success have helped to provide information and resources for students throughout the university, including information about free or low-cost legal consultations.
-Students seeking confidential help or referrals to internal and external resources should contact Jennifer Francone, Assistant Vice President for Student Equity & Access, email@example.com, (212) 229-5300 x3656.
-Maya Wiley, Senior Vice President for Social Justice, also welcomes any questions or suggestions about more ways we can be responsive to our community on this issue.
-Maya can be reached at firstname.lastname@example.org or (212) 229-5400 x3905.
+Students seeking confidential help or referrals to internal and external resources should contact Jennifer Francone, Assistant Vice President for Student Equity & Access, firstname.lastname@example.org, (212) 229-5300 x3656.
+Maya Wiley, Senior Vice President for Social Justice, also welcomes any questions or suggestion

 The New School was founded on principles of honesty and rigor in addressing pressing social questions.
 Today, we continue to stand up for the diversity that has made The New School, and this country, a better and more just place.